learnuidev/grok/README.md

 ## Step 4: Use mount start function to start life cycle of the application

 We will install one more resource to start namespaces of our application
+---
+# Step - 2 Data Transport Layer - HTTP

+In next video we will start with the server series.
+Thank you so much for watching and for all the feedbacks.
+First step was an experimental with music and coding (Data Layer) Second step I will go over the code line by line.

+Thanks for watching :D